-Use this guide to replace the upper case, which includes the keyboard.
+Use this guide to replace the upper case.
 This procedure involves using adhesive remover to remove the battery.
 Do not reuse the battery after it has been removed, as doing so is a potential safety hazard.
 Replace it with a new battery.